 - Supporting Gifted Education Through Advocacy

-This 1990 report outlines the importance of effective nurturing of giftedness in children and adolescents through a cooperative partnership between home and school, one that is characterized by mutual respect and an ongoing sharing of ideas and observations about the children involved.
+This article outlines the importance of effective nurturing of giftedness in children and adolescents through a cooperative partnership between home and school, one that is characterized by mutual respect and an ongoing sharing of ideas and observations about the children involved.
 To accomplish this partnership, parents and educators must know something about giftedness, understand the children’s needs, and understand some basic principles of advocacy.

-- Advocating for Appropriate Education for Your Child
+- Advocating for Appropriate Education for Your Child - update

 This article is one of the most informative and detailed guides for parents of gifted children when dealing with teachers and administrators in the public schools.
 It provides a very positive approach to being a good advocate for your child so that you can create a win-win situation.